Filing Your Taxes Late? Find Out if You’ll be Penalized

 There aren’t any federal penalties for filing a late tax return if you don’t owe any money to the government and know you’ll be receiving a tax refund; however, there may be other consequences for not filing on time that are bad for your bank account and financial well-being.

 Filing your taxes later does mean your refund — if one is owed to you — will be in your hands later.
 You have three years to claim your refund from the time the taxes are due.
-The same rule applies to claiming tax credits, such as the Earned Income Credit, which is a benefit for households earning low to moderate income.
+The same rule applies to claiming tax credits, such as the Earned Income Credit, which is a benefit for households earning low to moderate income, and the 2020 Recovery Rebate Credit if you didn’t receive the first and second stimulus checks.

-The information from your federal tax return is used by financial situations when you apply for Federal Student Aid, a business loan, or a home loan.
+The information from your federal tax return is used by financial institutions when you apply for Federal Student Aid, a business loan, or a home loan.

 “It’s just a good idea to file taxes every year and on time so you’re ready for anything in life,” says Alison Flores, principal tax research analyst at H&R Block’s Tax Institute.